ATOMNFT/TFT_eSPI-User_Setup-Files/README.md

 # Configuring User_Setup Files
-(Before adding these file make a full back of the TFT_eSPI folder) <br>
+**Before proceeding, ensure you create a complete backup of the TFT_eSPI folder**

-These files are to be added to your TFT_eSPI library.
-The images below show the location of the library folder that you will need to move these files to.
-After moving these files locate and open the User_Setup_Select.h file.
+These files need to be integrated into your TFT_eSPI library.
+The images below illustrate the precise location within the library folder where these files should be placed.
+Once relocated, locate and open the User_Setup_Select.h file.

-Inside this file locate the display you are using.
-(Use pic for ref) To use the display/device of your choice remove the // in front of the entry.
-Make sure only one display is uncommented at a time and also pay attention to the name to minimize error.
+Inside this file, identify the specific display you are using (refer to the provided images for guidance).
+To activate your preferred display device, uncomment the corresponding entry by removing the "//" preceding it.
+It is crucial to have only one display configuration uncommented at any given time and to verify the accuracy of the display name to avoid errors.

 ## Screenshots